 Following the transaction with National Indemnity in March 2007, Equitas approved an aggregate return premium of £50 million to be paid to the approximately 34,000 Reinsured Names, Lioncover and Centrewrite Limited in accordance with their respective entitlements.
 This amount was provided for in the financial statements for 2007.
-At 31 March 2018, 28,109 (2017: 28,108) of those entitled to a return premium have been paid their entitlement.
-This accounts for £44.4 million (2017: £44.4 million) of the total return premium.
+At 31 March 2019, 28,110 (2018: 28,109) of those entitled to a return premium have been paid their entitlement.
+This accounts for £44.4 million (2018: £44.4 million) of the total return premium.
 The balance is payable to the remaining Reinsured Names or their estates on satisfaction by them of outstanding procedural requirements.
-As it is now over 10 years since the above Return Premium payment program was initiated, and less than £0.2 million has been claimed in the past 8 years, the Board have agreed to release £5.5 million to Reserves, leaving a residual £0.1 million liability.
+Following a review in March 2018 the Board agreed to release £5.5 million to Reserves, leaving a residual £0.1 million liability at both 31 March 2018 and 31 March 2019.